Adam Forshaw: Middlesbrough

 On 28 January 2015, Forshaw joined Championship club Middlesbrough on a 3 1/2-year contract for an undisclosed fee, believed to be £2 million.
-In what remained of the 2014–15 season, he made 20 appearances and experienced another playoff final defeat, when he looked on as an unused substitute as Boro were beaten 2–0 by Norwich City.
+In what remained of the 2014–15 season, he made 20 appearances and experienced another playoff final defeat, when he was an unused substitute as Middlesbrough were defeated 2–0 by Norwich City.

 Forshaw made 34 appearances and scored two goals during a successful 2015–16 season, in which Middlesbrough clinched automatic promotion to the Premier League with a second-place finish.
 He signed a new four-year contract in August 2016 and in November was reported to have been scouted for the England national side by manager Gareth Southgate.
-He made 35 appearances during a disappointing 2016–17 season, at the end of which Boro were relegated straight back to the Championship.
+He made 35 appearances during a disappointing 2016–17 season, at the end of which Middlesbrough were relegated straight back to the Championship.

 Forshaw managed 14 appearances during the first half of the 2017–18 season before departing the club in January 2018.
 During three years at the Riverside, Forshaw made 79 appearances and scored two goals.